 What to Look for in a Somatic Therapist

 Somatic therapy can be integrated into other psychotherapy and counseling practices.
-Look for a licensed, experienced mental health professional with advanced, supervised training in somatic therapy techniques.
-In addition to finding someone with the appropriate educational background, experience and positive approach, look for a therapist with whom you feel comfortable discussing personal issues.
+There is no official accreditation for somatic therapy.
+It’s most important to look for someone with experience in the practice and someone with whom you feel comfortable discussing personal issues.